 Steve and Clare are still making deliveries.
 Steve whines about how Rush always busts his chops, but then decides it doesn't matter since he's not his real father anyway.
 Clare looks shocked by that admission and says she doesn't believe him, which is weird 'cause why would anyone pretend to be adopted?
 The two arrive at a quaint little house and deliver a gift to Scott's young niece...who I'm guessing was the intended recipient of the toy oven.

 The Walsh house.
 Brandon looks glum as he unpacks the Walsh's ornaments in advance of the tree trimming party.
 Mama Walsh joins him on the couch and says she knows this isn't the happiest Christmas for him...then tells him not to be angry with her.
 He assures her he's not; he's just sad at the thought of his parents splitting up.
-She tells him his family will always be his family, blahdy blah blah...and explains that she wasn't able to keep up with Papa Walsh's exciting new life, and that this could truly be the end for them.
-Sounds like a weak-ass reason to end a twenty-two year marriage, but since they're permanently off-camera now, I really couldn't give a rat's ass.
-A second later, Mama Walsh pushes all of the unpleasantness aside and encourages Brandon to make their most of their Christmas together.
+She tells him his family will always be his family, blah blah...and explains that she wasn't able to keep up with Papa Walsh's exciting new life, and that this could truly be the end for them.
+Sounds like a weak-ass reason to end a twenty-two year marriage, - but since they're both permanently off-camera now, I really don't see how we could be expected to give a rat's ass.
+A second later, Mama Walsh pushes all of the unpleasantness aside and encourages Brandon to make the most of their Christmas together.

 It's the tree trimming party!
 Donna begs Joe to tell her what her present is, and he refuses and tells her she pretty much blew it when she opened the decoy box.
 She begs again and he refuses, and she playfully blurts out, "I hate you!"
 [I hate you too, Donna.]
 Susan asks Brandon if it's true he spray painted a dead tree during Season 2, and he says that that's nothing but an ugly rumor.
 Susan then starts blathering about her first Christmas with her ex...and blah blah, I pretty much stopped listening as soon as she brought up the topic.